-Wyn Bowen is Head of the School of Security Studies, King's College London, comprising the Defence Studies Department and the Department of War Studies.
-From April 2014 to August 2016, he was Head of Department/Dean of Academic Studies of the Defence Studies Department, based at the Joint Services Command and Staff College (JSCSC) at the UK Defence Academy.
-Prior to April 2014, he was Director of CSSS (2007-2014).
-Bowen has been a Senior Research Associate in the Center for Nonproliferation Studies, Middlebury Institute of International Studies (1995-1997) and a Centre Associate of the Matthew B. Ridgway Centre for International Studies, University of Pittsburgh.
+Wyn Bowen is Professor of Non-proliferation and International Security in the Department of War Studies and Co-Director of the Freeman Air & Space Institute in the School of Security Studies, King's College London.
+Between 2016 - 2022 he served as Head of the School of Security Studies.
+Prior to this from 2014 he was Head of Department/Dean of Academic Studies of the Defence Studies Department, based at the Joint Services Command and Staff College (JSCSC) at the UK Defence Academy.
+Prior to April 2014, he was Director of the Centre for Science and Security Studies (2007-2014).
+Bowen has been a Senior Research Associate in the Center for Nonproliferation Studies, Middlebury Institute of International Studies (1995-1997) and a Centre Associate of the Matthew B. Ridgway Centre for International Security Studies, University of Pittsburgh.

-Bowen is an AWE William Penney Fellow and a member of the International Partnership on Nuclear Disarmament Verification (IPNDV).
-Bowen was a weapons inspector on several missile teams in Iraq with the UN Special Commission (1997-98) and also worked for several years as a consultant to the International Atomic Energy Agency.
+Bowen is a William Penney Fellow of the Atomic Weapons Establishment working on issues related to arms control.
+Bowen was a weapons inspector on several missile teams in Iraq with the UN Special Commission (1997-98) and also worked as a consultant to the International Atomic Energy Agency on nuclear safeguards issues in the Middle East, North Africa and East Asia.
 Bowen has been a Specialist Advisor to the House of Commons' Foreign Affairs Committee for inquiries into 'The Decision to go to War with Iraq,' (2003) and 'Weapons of Mass Destruction,' (2000), and served on the Royal Society’s Advisory Committee on the Scientific Aspects of International Security and its Working Group on Nuclear Non-Proliferation.
 He has been a Trustee of the Verification Research, Training and Information Centre (VERTIC).

 - Nuclear proliferation behaviour